Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 What to Expect

-One highlight of the festival is a giant salmon barbecue with celebrity chefs Robert Clark and Ned Bell.
-Arguably, it features the largest salmon barbecue in the province.
-To go with it, there’s a BC Wine Garden with local drinks available for purchase.
-The event also features a Best of BC Pavilion with food, art and other products.
+For an idea of what to expect, last year’s one-day event was highlighted with a giant salmon barbecue featuring celebrity chefs Robert Clark and Ned Bell.
+Arguably, it was the largest salmon barbecue in the province.
+To go with it, there was a BC Wine Garden with local drinks available for purchase.
+The event also featured a Best of BC Pavilion with food, art and other products.

-Another component of Celebrate BC is an Indigenous fashion show presented by Vancouver Indigenous Fashion Week.
-Expect to hear various stories from the Indigenous community.
-There are Heritage Walks with information about other cultures too.
+Another component of the 2025 Celebrate BC event was an Indigenous fashion show presented by Vancouver Indigenous Fashion Week.
+There were stories to hear from the Indigenous community, as well as Heritage Walks with information about other cultures.

-Children of all ages can enjoy the event’s Toys “R” Us KidZone.
-It features a variety of games, interactive stations and crafts.
-There are also special appearances by popular characters.
+Children of all ages were able to enjoy the event’s Toys “R” Us KidZone.
+It featured a variety of games, interactive stations and crafts.
+There were also special appearances by popular characters.

-On top of everything already mentioned above, Celebrate BC features a zipline adventure as well.
-It’s a great event to attend.
+On top of everything already mentioned above, Celebrate BC featured a zipline adventure last year.
+It was a great event to attend.

 Celebrate BC Entertainment